What is videoconferencing?

 What is Zoom?

 Zoom is a communications software that combines videoconferencing, online meetings, chat and mobile collaboration.
 Zoom allows for HD video and high-quality audio for all meetings/classes.
 It contains collaboration tools that allow multiple participants to share their screens simultaneously and co-annotate for a more interactive meeting.
 You can schedule meetings using your OUHSC Outlook calendar as it can sync with it.
 Learn more here.

 Poly is a hardware provider of video and voice solutions.
 OUHSC hosts its own on-prem video infrastructure and has standardized on the Poly platform to sustain our vast distance education initiative.
 Learn more here.

-A videoconference between two sites is called a P2P (Point-to-Point) videoconference.
+- A videoconference between two sites is sometimes referred to as a P2P (Point-to-Point) videoconference.

-A multipoint videoconference is a videoconference involving more than two sites.
+- A multipoint videoconference is a videoconference involving more than two sites/locations.

-A VMR (Virtual Meeting Room) is an onsite hosted virtual space where multiple participants can join a video call.
-These rooms provide virtualized bridging (MCU) services and many options feature a WebRTC option allowing users with a webcam and browser to join a video call.
-A virtual meeting room is also known as a virtual meeting space or a video bridge room.
+- A VMR (Virtual Meeting Room) is a virtual space where multiple participants can join a video call.
+A VMR provides virtualized bridging services and many options feature a WebRTC option allowing users with a webcam and browser to join a video call.
+A VMR is also known as a virtual meeting space or a video bridge room.